Aryeh Har-Even

 Initially, I thought that I would start recording the vocals at the start of 2000; however, events beyond my control (see bio) cast me into a nomadic way of life, putting the project on hold for over four years.

-In the fall of 2003, I took a room in a rent controlled, two bedroom apartment in Manhattan's Upper East Side.
 Finally having a space where I could record, albeit with headphones so as not to disturb the neighbors, the following spring I purchased a new Apple laptop, as well as other recording peripherals, and began tracking the vocals for my Moses project in a makeshift vocal booth.
 (Equipment list: Apple PowerBook G4, Motu Digital Performer DAW, Metric Halo ULN-2 audio interface, Shure KSM44 microphone and Beyerdynamic DT 770 headphones.)

 In 2008, after four grueling years, the vocals were finalized.
 In 2010, two years later, I mixed the project.
 (A few production details: Other than adding reverb, plug-ins were rarely used.
 And as with the vocals, I used headphones, only occasionally referencing my work on speakers.)

-AI vocals
+AI VOCALS

 Notes

-Copyright © 2025 Aryeh Har-Even.
+Copyright © 2026 Aryeh Har-Even.
 All rights reserved.

 Powered by Create your own unique website with customizable templates.